 In 1973, with the growing commitment to building a Progressive movement in Israel, the organization moved its international headquarters to Jerusalem under the leadership of its then Executive Director, Rabbi Richard Hirsch.
 In 1976 the World Union became the first international Jewish religious organization to affiliate with the World Zionist Organization and the Jewish Agency for Israel.

-Concurrently, around the world, the liberal streams of Judaism – known variously as Reform, Progressive, Liberal, and Reconstructionist – have enjoyed a rebirth that is particularly profound in places where they had been all but extinguished.
+As liberal communities around the world became established around the world – including liberal streams of Judaism known variously as Reform, Progressive, Liberal, and Reconstructionist – a global network has become increasingly more important.
+From Latin America to South Africa, Spain to Singapore, Progressive Judaism has enjoyed a rebirth that is particularly profound in places where they had been all but extinguished or had never existed at all.

-Some of the most dramatic examples have been taking place in several countries of the former Soviet Union (FSU) since the fall of Communism.
-The World Union’s expanding FSU department has helped establish both regional and national movements that comprise over 40 Progressive congregations in Russia, Ukraine, Belarus and the Baltic States, a growing number of indigenous rabbis and a dynamic Netzer Olami Zionist youth movement, as well as paraprofessional training, adult programming, and youth camps.
+Some of the most dramatic examples took place in several countries of the former Soviet Union (FSU) after the fall of Communism.
+The WUPJ established a special department in 1983 to support Progressive communities in the FSU, establishing both regional and national movements that comprise over 40 Progressive congregations in Russia, Ukraine, Belarus and the Baltic States and a growing number of rabbis and youth activities and camps.

 List of WUPJ Presidents/Chairs from 1926 until present